shayr80/CS-1660/Mini Search Engine Project/README.md

 ```

 ### Connecting the client to GCP:
-Instructions for how to do this are provided in the demo video in this repository, but I will also give a high-level description here for those familiar with GCP.
+Instructions for how to do this are provided in the demo video linked above, but I will also give a high-level description here for those familiar with GCP.
 - Create a new project in your Google Cloud Console, call it something like "mini-search-engine"
 - Ensure you have enabled billing for your newly created project
 - Create a new Dataproc cluster, name it whatever you want, and the default settings should be fine